-- 1. As far as tariffs are concerned, the trade negotiations must lead to a significant lowering of customs tariffs. - 2.
-The formula for lowering customs tariffs on industrial products must be simple and generally applicable. - 3.
-While recognizing that mutual advantage and reciprocity must be sought in the overall outcome of the whole range of the negotiation, the aim should be to seek, so far as possible, reciprocity in each individual field, in particular as far as tariffs are concerned. - 4.
+As far as tariffs are concerned, the trade negotiations must lead to a significant lowering of customs tariffs on industrial products.
+The formula must be simple and generally applicable.
+While recognizing that mutual advantage and reciprocity must be sought in the overall outcome of the whole range of the negotiation, the aim should be to seek, so far as possible, reciprocity in each individual field, in particular as far as tariffs are concerned.

 It has been suggested that the total elimination of all customs tariffs might be taken as a working hypothesis for these negotiations.
 In the present state of international economic relations this does not seem realistic for two main reasons.
-First because of the extent of customs duties on certain products and in certain countries, which protect economic sectors that are already experiencing real difficulties in standing up to competition; and secondly because of the lack of international organization and harmonization of national policies concerning, for instance, taxation, social legislation and measures to stimulate economic development. - 5.
+First, because of the extent of customs duties on certain products and in certain countries, which protect economic sectors that are already experiencing real difficulties in standing up to competition; and secondly because of the lack of international organization and harmonization of national policies concerning, for instance, taxation, social legislation and measures to stimulate economic development.

 The formula for lowering customs tariffs must necessarily take into account the considerable differences which exist between the tariffs applied by the developed countries.
 Quite apart from the question of the general level of tariffs, there are also structural differences.
-Some countries apply tariffs of a roughly homogeneous level to all products while others apply very high tariffs to some products and much lower ones to others.
-The formula adopted should aim, within the overall objective of lowering tariffs, at levelling off the differences caused by these peaks and troughs.
-This would have the effect of creating more
+Some countries apply tariffs of a roughly homogeneous level to all products while others apply very high tariffs to some products and much lower ones to others..

+The formula adopted should aim, within the overall objective of lowering tariffs, at leveling off the differences caused by these peaks and troughs.
+This would have the effect of creating more equitable conditions for trade and diminishing the present inequalities in the tariff protection of the various developed countries.

-- equitable conditions for trade and diminishing the present inequalities in the tariff protection of the various developed countries.
-This is the only approach which would make it possible to avoid a situation in which, following further reductions of customs tariffs, some would be so low that certain countries would have little hope of subsequently obtaining reductions in the higher customs duties which others would still be maintaining. - 6.
+This is the only approach which would make it possible to avoid a situation in which, following further reductions of customs tariffs, some would be so low that certain countries would have little hope of subsequently obtaining reductions in the higher customs duties which others would still be maintaining.

+Slashing the Peaks

 The formula for lowering tariffs should therefore be based on the principle of the higher the tariff the greater the reduction of customs duty.

-A threshold or floor should be set below which no reduction would be required, which would prevent those countries with highly diversified customs tariffs being obliged to lower them to such an extent that it would be difficult to achieve reciprocity. - 7.
-The formula should take into account that the real level of protection has to be calculated on the basis of the value added. - 8.
+A threshold or floor should be set below which no reduction would be required, which would prevent those countries with highly diversified customs tariffs being obliged to lower them to such an extent that it would be difficult to achieve reciprocity.
+The formula should take into account that the real level of protection has to be calculated on the basis of the value added.

 This general approach should in no way exclude the possibility of seeking, during the negotiations, on a basis of reciprocity, concessions going beyond the general rule and aimed at eliminating customs duties on certain products.

-The possibility of negotiating, in certain sectors, on a basis covering both tariffs and non-tariff barriers with the aim of achieving a balanced result should also be envisaged. - 9.
-The further lowering of customs tariffs inevitably involves a reduction in the preference margin from which developing countries benefit in those developed countries which have introduced the Generalised Preference Scheme.
-In anticipation of the implementation of the generalised Preference Scheme by all developed countries, the Community should take steps to improve its own scheme in accordance with the directives given by the conference of Heads of State or of Government in October 1972.
-(See Chapter V on developing countries.)
+The further lowering of customs tariffs inevitably involves a reduction in the preference margin from which developing countries benefit in those developed countries which have introduced the Generalized Preference Scheme.

+In anticipation of the implementation of the Generalized Preference Scheme by all developed countries, the Community should take steps to improve its own scheme in accordance with the directives given by the Conference of Heads of State or Government in October 1972.
-Chapter III

-Non-tariff barriers
+Non-Tariff Barriers